 Second, name a data protection officer when one is required.
 GDPR requires public authorities and organizations to have a data protection officer when their core business involves large-scale processing or monitoring of individuals.
 The data protection officer must be a senior person in the organization who reports to executive management.
 Furthermore, they must have the freedom to operate independently from the rest of the company and be provided with adequate resources to perform their role.

 The third function is data mapping.
 The process identifies where data resides, what type of data it is, how it is used, and how it is secured.
-As mentioned in Modern Workplace, many companies lack clarity on how much data they are collecting, where they are storing it, and how they are using it.
+Many companies lack clarity on how much data they are collecting, where they are storing it, and how they are using it.

 By some accounts, the “data for the sake of data” mentality that has come to define the big data era has led to a situation where thirty to forty percent of all data collected by companies is either redundant, obsolete or trivial.
 Many companies can realize new operational efficiencies when they perform a GDPR data map.
 This may include removing data they no longer need to reduce risk and the cost of managing the data or finding new ways to utilize the information they have to gain new insights.